pulibrary/parallelogram/README.md

 ***WorldCat Settings***

 * **Search WorldCat**: Uncheck to derive results only from ScriptShifter and LOC authority records (or if you do not have access to a WorldCat Metadata API Key).
 * **WorldCat Metadata API Key** and **Client Secret**: Needed in order to search for WorldCat records.
 The Catalog Administrator may choose to populate these fields for all users and prevent them from being viewed or edited.
 (Such is the case in the above screenshot.)
 However, if the administrator has not provided a key/secret pair, individual users may enter them.
-The API Key and Client Secret not needed if you are only using the app to convert Chinese characters to pinyin.
 * **Give preference to WorldCat records...**: If checked, then the app will give greater weight to parallel text from records originating from specific institutions.
 "DLC" (Library of Congress) is included by default, but you can enter any code that may be found in field 040.
 This allows you to improve the quality of the parallel text by indicating that certain institutions can be trusted to produce good records.

 * If the user has the "Catalog Administrator" role, two additional options will appear: